Table of Contents

 Operators

 Expressions can be combined using operators, each with a specific precedence priority.
 The precedence rules determine the order in which operations are performed in an expression.
-Below is a list of operator precedence in descending order:
+Below is the list of operators ordered by precedence in descending order:

 1. Primary